This topic describes the scenario, process, configuration, and configuration examples of role-based single sign-on (SSO).

 For more information, see Create a RAM role for a trusted IdP.

-- To make sure Alibaba Cloud is trusted by the IdP, you must configure Alibaba Cloud
+- To make sure that Alibaba Cloud is trusted by your IdP, you must configure Alibaba

-For more information, see Configure the SAML of an IdP during role-based SSO.
+For more information, see Configure Alibaba Cloud as a trusted SP for role-based SSO.